nautes-labs/website/src/en/guide/user-guide/project.md

 Use the curl command or other tools to execute the API request to create a project.

 After the request is successful, the resource file for the project will be generated in the `default.project` repository of the specified product.
-The example of a resource file for a project is shown below:
+An example of a resource file for a project is shown below:

 ```yaml
     apiVersion: nautes.resource.nautes.io/v1alpha1